 Contingency plans are in place to address security concerns for "high profile" trials.
 These trials would include cases that generate a significant increase in media attention, and those that carry a significant risk to either party regardless of the outcome of the case.
 The court security staff handles prisoner transportation to and from the jail and the court house.

-Court security deputies must be certified in either law enforcement or corrections operations and complete a 40 hour Court Securit - Civil Process basic school.
+Court security deputies must be certified in either law enforcement or corrections operations and complete a 40 hour Court Security - Civil Process basic school.

 In order to serve in CID, a patrol deputy must have served a minimum of five years in uniformed patrol; maintain a minimum firearms score of 80% (the state standard is 70%); and demonstrate the ability to work complex cases within the 6 month probationary period.
 Investigators are on a rotating after-hours call schedule, and are subject to working any felony case to which he/she is assigned.
 The average workload for a general investigator is 60 active cases per month.

 The Patrol Division also includes two canine teams.
-One team is trained in finding firearms, ammunition, and explosives; the other team is trained in apprehension of fleeing persons, search for lost persons, article detection, and officer protection.
-Each team is certified by the Virginia Police Work Dog Association, and must train for not less than 15 hours each month.
+One team is trained in finding firearms, ammunition, and explosives; the other team is trained for drug detection.
+Both teams are certified by the Virginia Police Work Dog Association, and must train for not less than 15 hours each month.